xiechf974/NeoTec/Neotec-charter.md

 Neotec addresses this challenge by specifying a middleware layer and YANG-based interface models that translate cloud service scaling events and queries into actionable network control inputs—without exposing the internal structure of cloud workloads.
 These models enable the network to dynamically respond to changes in service instance placement, scale-in/out events, or application locality shifts, ensuring guaranteed bandwidth, latency, and reliability for services spanning multiple cloud sites.

 ## Goals and Scope
 The Neotec initiative focuses on enabling cloud-aware network operations by developing underlay-agnostic abstractions and interfaces that allow cloud orchestrators—such as Kubernetes—to interact with the network in a standardized, intent-driven manner.
 While existing IETF-developed YANG models (e.g., L2SM, L3SM, L2NM, L3NM) are tied to specific technologies or service types (e.g., L3VPN, L2VPN), Neotec aims to define a technology-neutral interface layer that exposes essential network behaviors and capabilities—such as connectivity, available bandwidth, latency, and path diversity—without requiring the cloud orchestrator to understand the underlying network implementation.
+Based on developing underlay-agnostic abstractions and interfaces, Neotec will walk through a set of models and assess whether they can address the needs of network cloud coordination.
 As network operators often rely on equipment, controllers, and network service orchestrators from multiple vendors, standardized and interoperable solutions are essential for the network management and operation to be cloud-aware.

 ## Work Items
 Neotec will initially focus on the following deliverables: